arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 I will try to show you how you can deploy your Oracle changes and place them in an Azure DevOps CI/CD pipeline without having to install an extension from the Marketplace.
 In this case, we are going to use the PowerShell on Remote machine task.

 First, we need a build definition to get our Oracle changes into the release pipeline.
-To make this work we have to use.SQL files.
-So we can export all the object we want to use to a SQL-file.
+To make this work we have to use .SQL files.
+We need to export all the objects we want to use to a SQL-file.
 If you want to deploy your Oracle objects (and you should!), use your Oracle tooling and export the procedure as a file.

 The file should look something like this